 Whether you stick them in a pitcher on the counter or organize them in a drawer, various utensils are crucial to a well-run kitchen.
 Wooden spoons, spatulas, whisks, a set of tongs, a soup ladle, rubber scrapers, and a slotted spoon are all smart tools to buy, some of them in multiple sizes and materials.
 For example, purchase several wooden spoons of different lengths, a few spatulas made of different materials.

 You will also need a colander for rinsing rice, picking through dried beans, and of course for draining pasta.
 If you think you'll be making mashed potatoes and guacamole often, having a potato masher on hand is a good idea.

 Small Appliances and Dishware

 While your new kitchen most likely comes with the major appliances, like an oven and refrigerator, it most likely won't come fitted with the smaller ones.
 Plan to purchase a coffee maker, tea kettle, blender and/or food processor, and hand or stand mixer.
-And, of course, if your kitchen isn't fit with a microwave, that should also be on the list.
+Of course, if your kitchen isn't fit with a microwave, that should also be on the list.

 Once you finish cooking, you will need to eat it with and on something.
 Invest in a set of dishes and cutlery, as well as a set of drinking glasses and mugs.
 A cutlery divider for the drawer will also make life easier.

 From oven mitts to the garbage can, there are several kitchen items that you can't do without.
 Add these to your shopping list, plus dish towels, food storage containers, and a dish drying rack or drying pad.
-Also don't forget cleaning supplies such as dishwashing soap, multipurpose cleaner, oven cleaner, sponges, rubber gloves, and paper towels.
+Finally, don't forget cleaning supplies such as dishwashing soap, multipurpose cleaner, oven cleaner, sponges, rubber gloves, and paper towels.